CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5 VMware to AWS/Create-Linux-Protection-Group-vcenter.md

 2. In the Navigation Tree, right click the **SRN** you want to add storage to, and click **Edit Settings**.

 Add two hard disks
-First Hard disk: Add a single **hard disk** amounting to "100% of the total used storage(full copy of data)" on Production Linux Server.
+First RAW disk: Add a single **raw disk** amounting to "100% of the total used storage(full copy of data)" on Production Linux Server.
 For example, if the VM that needs to be protected has 3 disks of size 1GB, 2GB and 14GB, then add a 17GB raw disk to the production SRN.

 Second RAW disk: Add a second **raw disk** for checkpoints retention.
 The minimum size of this raw disk should be 5% of the disk added in step 4.